When, Why, and How to Choose A (New) Google Ads Agency from an Agency Insider

 Agencies have advantages and experiences which enables us to squeeze every cent out of an account in a way you simply can’t do on your own.

 New products, brands, and entire categories aren’t advertised other than in Shopping.
 This is a basic mistake, but I see it time and time again.
-New products/categories are not being advertised in Google AdWords.
+New products/categories are not being advertised in Google Ads.

 For certain advertisers, an agency can provide a significant performance boost by creating an index of the inventory and comparing it to whether keywords/campaigns are covering every single product.